claucia/claucia.github.io/content/cv/index.md

   title:
   content:
     - I am a motivated professional, seeking a new opportunity.
 I hold a bachelor’s degree in biomedical science, what helped me to develop excellent analytical, strong attention to detail, and communication skills.
 I’m fluent in both English and Portuguese.
-    - During a layoff from work due to the COVID-19 restrictions, aiming to develop new skills, I started studying web technologies including HTML, CSS, SASS, and JavaScript.
+    - During a layoff from work due to the COVID-19 restrictions, aiming to develop new skills, I started studying web technologies including HTML, CSS/SCSS, and JavaScript.
 I also obtained certifications from Microsoft to assert these skills.
 Currently, to expand my skillset and obtain experience, I am working on projects to build my portfolio.
     - I live in Dublin, and I hold an EU citizenship, what entitles me to work in the EU/EEA.

 professionalExperience: